RoamGuru Roam Guru

 This isn't a checklist.
 It's a way of seeing the city through the eyes of people who've never left.

 Cardiff winter means horizontal rain that finds every gap in your coat.
-Temperatures hover between 2°C and 8°C, but the wind off the Bristol Channel makes it feel colder.
+Temperatures hover between 2°C and 8°C from December through February, but the wind off the Bristol Channel makes it feel colder.
 December daylight runs from roughly 8:15 AM to 4:00 PM.
 February can bring brilliant crisp mornings where the castle stones steam in the sun, or week-long stretches of grey that make you understand why Brains Brewery has been in business since 1882.

 Pack a proper waterproof with a hood—not an umbrella, the wind will destroy it within an hour.
 Wear boots that can handle muddy riverbank paths.
 And bring a sense of humor about the weather.
 Locals don't complain; they treat it as character-building.